-The second aim of this section is to arm you with the knowledge, tools and techniques to protect yourself and your devices properly, just like a professional does.
+The second aim of this section is to arm you with the knowledge, tools and techniques to protect yourself and your devices properly, just like a professional would.

-Ransomware has grown to be be one of the most popular types of malware in existence.
+Ransomware has grown to be one of the most popular types of malware that exists.
 It is a criminal industry worth billions of pounds or dollars, and has affected individuals, health services, and businesses across the world.

 The RobbinHood ransomware attack in 2019 cost the city of Baltimore, USA, more than $18 million.
 The Wannacry attack of 2017 cost the NHS in the UK untold millions of pounds.

 Ransomware infiltrates through social engineering e.g. realistic phishing e-mails that look legitimate, but contain masked links that trigger the installation of the malicious software in to your device, without you knowing about it.

-Make sure your have at least two good offline backups of all your important files.
+Make sure you have at least two good offline backups of all your important files.
 Regularly check the backups can be restored.